workingenius/reb/README.md

         + P.tag(fragment, tag='fragment')
 ```

 And here is how the match goes.
-It can be seen by command line tool `reb` :
+It can be seen by the command-line tool `reb`:

 ![reb show how url matches](./images/url.png)

-As it shows, tagged partes are filled with different colors, so that scheme, hierachy, query, fragment in the url are extracted.
+As it shows, tagged parts are filled with different colors, so that scheme, hierarchy, query, and fragment in the url are extracted.

 ## Work with examples

-Sometimes it is also hard to "parse" reb patterns with eyes and figure out what cases it matches.
-Naming helps writing explicit expressions, and another way to make it more readable is to bind pattern with examples.
+Sometimes it is also hard to "parse" reb patterns with eyes and figure out which cases it matches.
+Naming helps writing explicit expressions, and another way to make it more readable is to bind patterns with examples.

 ``` python
 from reb import P